ros2/design/articles/183_ros2_threat_model.md

           <li>Robot components disk quota should be bounded.</li>
           <li>Disk usage should be properly monitored, logged and reported.</li>
           <li>Optionally, components may have the option to run w/o any file system access.
-              This should be prefered whenever possible.</li>
+              This should be preferred whenever possible.</li>
         </ul>
       </td>
       <td></td>